davidgasquez/davidgasquez.com/src/content/blog/2026-08-02-context-engineering-is-a-data-problem.md

 - Building "marts" for different areas.
 There is no universal package of "company context"; each area, project, and team might need their own subset or combination of sources and modeling.
 - Analyzing recurring questions and updating models to help these.
 - Fighting something like context debt: accumulated ambiguity, staleness and untraceable interpretation that make agents confidently retrieve the wrong thing.

+Ingestion is not the product here.
+The processes of sense-making, modeling, and coordination are what allow organizational knowledge to compound.